Project-Pandora-Game/pandora-assets/CONTRIBUTING.md

 When new asset is contributed to Pandora, the contributors are required to fill in the following details:
  - Who is the contributor responsible for this asset, meaning who is to be contacted with questions or comments.
  - Their preferred policy on which changes they allow to their asset and which not.
- - Their preferred policy on how they allow their asset to be reused and which not.
+ - Their preferred policy on how they allow their asset to be reused and how not.
  - The legal licensing for the images the asset uses.

 For details about licensing please check `ASSET_LICENSING.md` and `LICENSE`.